yet-another-personal-assistant/pa-core/README.md

 `main.py` allows direct access to PA using CLI.
 Commands are forwarded to the `pa-brain` component which is started separately.

+`server.py` allows remote access to PA.
+It accepts TCP connections and forwards commands to `pa-brain`.

 ## Configuration

 Configuration is defined in `config.yml` file.
 Example of `config.yml`: